 Every organization provides working guidelines to its employees based on the regulations of labour law.
 The labour law lays regulations regarding the terms and conditions of employment, discrimination, employment leave rights, employee representation and employee privacy rights.
 All organizations working in India should comply with these regulations and provide guidelines to their employees.
 The regulations set by the Labour Act ease the recruitment process of an employee, their agreements with the organization, basic pay scale provided as per minimum wages and other employee protection guidelines.
 Rights regarding leaves for the employee taken during the employment duration should comply with the Labour Act.
 Therefore organizations should always follow regulations provided in order to secure employee rights.

-Employees working in the private sector can receive paid leave encashment at the time of retirement or resignation.Maximum tax exemption amount is Rs 3, 00,000 for the leave encashment otherwise amount exceeding this value is taxable.
-The calculation of exempt leave encashment os as per section 10(10AA)
+Employees working in the private sector can receive paid leave encashment at the time of retirement or resignation.Maximum tax exemption amount is Rs 3, 00,000 for the leave encashment otherwise the amount exceeding this value is taxable.
+The calculation of exempt leave encashment is as per section 10(10AA)

-- Even if the employee has accumulated number of leaves in a year, the organization will consider only a maximum of 30 days of leave a year for the encashment process.
+Note 1:- Even if the employee has accumulated a number accumulated number of leaves in a year, the organization will consider only a maximum of 30 days of leave a year for the encashment process.
 According to it, the total number of paid leaves will be calculated altogether during the retirement or resignation and then encashment will be processed further.
 Suppose a person has not utilized all the paid leaves and it accounts for 45 days still the organization will only consider 30 days of paid leave for encashment at the time of resignation or retirement.

-- For employees who have retired after 1998, their leave encashment amount is subjected to a maximum limit of Rs.
+Note 2:- For employees who have retired after 1998, their leave encashment amount is subjected to a maximum limit of Rs.
 3, 00,000 to be received which is specified by the government.
 When the actual amount to be received will be more than Rs.
 3, 00,000, then 3, 00,000 will be received as the encashment amount and the remaining amount will be received in the salary account which will be taxable.
-This case applies only for non-government employees.

-- In case of resignation or termination, both government and non-government employees are held to pay the tax on the amount received from paid leave encashment because the amount at the time is considered as income from salary by the income tax department.
-The rate of tax to be paid is applied same as during income tax on salary.
+Note 4:- In case of resignation or termination, both government and non-government employees are held to pay the tax on the amount received from paid leave encashment because the amount at the time is considered as income from salary by the income tax department.
+The rate of tax to be paid is applied the same as during income tax on salary.

-To make it easy to understand, here is an illustration:
+To make it easier to understand, here is an illustration:

 Mohan has retired from the organisation after serving for a period of 20 years.
-He was entitled to 32 days of paid leave in a year.But he exhausted leave 275 and left with 365 days of leave.He draws basic salary + D.A INR 30000 per month at the time of retirement.
+He was entitled to 32 days of paid leave in a year.But he exhausted 275 leaves and left with 365 days of leave.He draws basic salary + D.A INR 30000 per month at the time of retirement.
 He received leave encashment of INR 365000 (365*1000).